jurgenwigg/py3S60/newcore/Doc/library/urllib.parse.rst

    Parse a URL into six components, returning a 6-item :term:`named tuple`.
 This corresponds to the general structure of a URL:
    ``scheme://netloc/path;parameters?query#fragment``.
    Each tuple item is a string, possibly empty.
-The components are not broken up into smaller parts (for example, the network location is a single string), and % escapes are not expanded.
+The components are not broken up in smaller parts (for example, the network location is a single string), and % escapes are not expanded.
 The delimiters as shown above are not part of the result, except for a leading slash in the *path* component, which is retained if present.
 For example: